carla-simulator/carla/Docs/recorder_binary_file_format.md

 Usually, it is a good idea to have all packets regarding events first, and then the packets regarding position and state later.

-The event packets are optional, since they appear when they happen, so we could have a layout like this:
+The event packets are optional, since they appear when they happen, so we could have a layout like this one:

 ![layout](img/RecorderLayoutSample.png)